Cardiogenic Shock

 - GP IIb/IIIa inhibitors prior to percutaneous coronary intervention

-- Clopidogrel – Often held until after revascularization attempt as may be contraindicated in patients requiring emergent bypass
+- Clopidogrel or other platelet inhibitors often held until after revascularization attempt, may be contraindicated in patients requiring emergent bypass surgery

 - Hypotension: